-With Pulse, you can get your favorite reports from Insights delivered to you on a daily, weekly, bi-weekly, and/or monthly basis.
+With Pulse, you can get your favorite reports from Reports delivered to you on a daily, weekly, bi-weekly, and/or monthly basis.
 It can include additional recipients so not only you will receive the email with the report, but everyone else you have included in the Pulse, as well.

 How to create a Pulse?

 Open the report and look for a Bell 🔔 icon in the upper right of your screen.
-Click on it and select Add pulse.
+Click on it and select Add Pulse.

 A window will appear where you will define the following for your Pulse: